 Pink Glove Dance

-Breast cancer survivors Jane Viterisi, Georgia Nichols and Shari Wallis, all Baptist Health Paducah employees, display the ‘Best Day of My Life’ signs while shooting the video.
+Breast cancer survivors Jane Viterisi, Georgia Nichols and Shari Wallis, all Baptist Health Paducah employees, display their ‘Best Day of My Life’ signs while shooting the video.

 Emergency workers, breast cancer survivors join